 The alignment and axis of the Memorial portray a greater meaning and draws inspiration from prehistoric monuments.
 At the 11th hour of the 11th day of the 11th month the sun's rays stream through the door of the sculpture, illuminating the wreath in the centre of the Memorial.

 Armistice Day / Remembrance Sunday

-Our annual outdoor Armistice Day service will be held on Sunday 11 November.FIND OUT MORE
+Our annual outdoor Armistice Day service will be held on Sunday 11 November at the base of the Armed...FIND OUT MORE